Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Voter rights

-The Supreme Court is deciding what not to wear when voters head to the polls.
-In the case, Minnesota Voters Alliance v.
-Mansky, the justices will determine if voters can wear certain apparel deemed political, such as a Tea Party-linked shirt or a “Please I.D.
-Me” button, to the polls.
+The Supreme Court decided what voters could wear when they head to the polls, ruling on June 14 that a broad state ban on wearing “political apparel” such as a Tea Party-linked shirt or a “Please I.D.
+Me” button at the polls violated the free speech rights of voters.

 Redistricting